Before the lesson

 Pupils working at greater depth: Should be challenged to describe a greater depth of understanding of the Emotions that a person can feel. and motivations of each character.

-Ask groups to share their role play and then discuss the various approaches.
+Ask groups to share their A particular job you do as part of a larger task play and then discuss the various approaches.
 Discuss that Ali and Camilla can decide who they want to be friends with, but the way they behaved towards Esther was not right.

 Ask the children what Ali and Camilla could do if they didn’t want to be friends with Esther?
-Possible answers could include finding her other friends, talking to her about how they feel, playing with her some days, making sure Harriet knew they would still be her friend even if she plays with Esther sometimes.
+Possible answers could include finding her other friends, talking to her about how they feel, playing with her some days, making sure Harriet knew they would still be her Someone you like and enjoy spending time with and often shares common interests with you… even if she plays with Esther sometimes.

-To strengthen or support a pre-existing idea. the Something that does not bear any resemblance or similarity to another thing…. between being friendly and a friend and make sure children understand that we can behave in a friendly way to lots of people even if they are not actually our friends.
+To strengthen or support a pre-existing idea. the Something that does not bear any resemblance or similarity to another thing…. between being Being nice or kind to somebody. and a friend and make sure children understand that we can behave in a friendly way to lots of people even if they are not actually our friends.